The Digital Store for Creators

 Discovery

-What Was Wrong (Besides Everything)
+What Was Wrong

 Before doing anything fancy, I talked to five potential creators and watched them wrestle with the current homepage like it owed them money.
 I also ran usability tests.
 Here's what that told me: